quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Douglass North - 'Economics is a theory of choice - the way we perceive the world and construct our explanations about that world requires that we delve into how the mind and brain work'.

-soooooo ... what is Intelligent Design?
+soooooo ... what is going on?

-Intelligent design - a consequence of self-consciousness, we behave 'as if' calculating and reasoning things out, 'as if' intelligently designing.
-Folk 'rationally purposefully intentionally plan' to imitate and 'rationally purposefully intentionally plan' to learn and 'rationally purposefully intentionally plan' to satisfice, and 'rationally purposefully intentionally plan' tit for tat, that is exactly what brain chemistry does but these behaviours are trial & error processes, generating neural variants and motor testing them in the imagination and in reality over generations.
-Remembering what works and forgetting what is useless ...
+Neural adaptation is the evolutionary process of design, a consequence of self-consciousness, folk behave 'as if' calculating and reasoning things out, 'as if' acting with moral urgency and free will, 'as if' intelligently designing.
+Folk 'deliberately rationally purposefully intentionally plan' to imitate and 'deliberately rationally purposefully intentionally plan' to learn and 'deliberately rationally purposefully intentionally plan' to satisfice, and 'deliberately rationally purposefully intentionally plan' tit for tat ... this is exactly what folk do all the time ... ask Joe? ... this is exactly what brain chemistry does ... but these behaviours are all consistent with the trial & error processes of generating neural variants and motor testing them in the imagination and in reality over generations.
+Mediated and pruned by memories of what worked in the past, leads to an ability to discriminate sense perceptions and remember those input patterns and associated motor responses that survive.
+This is the only known scientific explanation of design, there is no evidence of any supernatural design nor designer.

 John Searle - 'Many people mistakenly suppose that the essence of consciousness is that of a control mechanism' - 'I decide to raise my arm and up it goes ... that damn arm'!!